 Expedition Everest – Legend of the Forbidden Mountain

-Because Expedition Everest is one of the most popular Animal Kingdom rides, it would be a good idea to use a FastPass on it.
-But if you’ve already used your FastPass on another ride, there’s also a single rider line option, which will save you a ton of waiting time.
+Because Expedition Everest is one of the most popular Animal Kingdom rides, it would be a good idea to get a Lightning Lane for it.
+But if you can’t snag one, there’s also a single rider line option, which will save you a ton of waiting time.

 Na’vi River Journey